NSFatalError/Relay/README.md

 when both `query` and `data` remain unchanged.
 The `@Memoized` macro allows you to do exactly that by automatically caching and updating values derived from their underlying `Observable` inputs.

-To use it, refactor your computed property into a method and apply the `@Memoized` macro to it.
+To use it, refactor your computed property into a method and apply the `@Memoized` macro to it:
-The call site remains the same:

 ```swift
 @MainActor @Observable